 Who is the Pennsylvania Human Relations Commission?

-In general, the law prohibits discrimination based on race; color; religious creed; ancestry; age (40 and over); sex; national origin; familial status (only in housing); handicap or disability and the use, handling or training of support or guide animals for disability.
+In general, PA law prohibits discrimination based on race; color; religious creed; ancestry; age (40 and over); sex; national origin; familial status (only in housing); handicap or disability and the use, handling or training of support or guide animals for disability.
 Retaliation for filing a complaint, opposing unlawful behavior or assisting investigations is also illegal.

-The commission consists of administrative, legal and investigative staff, overseen by an executive director in Harrisburg and regional directors in Harrisburg, Philadelphia and Pittsburgh.
+PHRC has administrative, legal and investigative staff, overseen by an executive director in Harrisburg and regional directors in Harrisburg, Philadelphia and Pittsburgh.

 Eleven commissioners, appointed by the governor and confirmed by the Senate, act as public liaisons, establish policies and resolve some cases that are not settled voluntarily.
 The commission is independent and nonpartisan, with no more than six commissioners from one political party.
 The chairperson is appointed by the governor, and a vice-chairperson, secretary and assistant secretary are elected by commissioners each year.

 In the summer of 2014, PHRC adopted a three-year strategic plan to guide commission work and priorities and focus on the agency's mission, vision and values.
 Read about the commission's goals and objectives for enforcing non-discrimination laws and promoting equal opportunity in the 2014-2017 PHRC Strategic Plan.